vermegi/Deploying-and-Running-Java-Applications-in-Azure-Spring-Apps/Instructions/Labs/LAB_04_secure_secrets_asc.md

    [INFO] ------------------------------------------------------------------------
    ```

-1. Redeploy the customers, visits and vets services to their respective apps in your Spring Cloud service by running the following commands:
+1. Redeploy the customers, visits and vets services to their respective apps in your Spring Apps service by running the following commands:

    ```bash
    az spring-cloud app deploy --service $SPRING_CLOUD_SERVICE \